Yellowstone Map, Wyoming, USA.

 The other way to immerse yourself in the park is to camp there.
 Here is the Yellowstone camping map.

 Mammoth Hot Springs is an exceptional geothermal site.
 The water is not discharged by geysers or hot springs.
 It builds on limestone and forms terraces.
 It has the largest hot springs in terraces in the world.

 The map shows the roads and paths from which it is possible to observe the “Lower” and “Upper” Terraces.
 To know more, read our visit of Mammoth Hot Springs | Terraces of Yellowstone.

 Grand Canyon of Yellowstone is the most photographed site in the park after Old Faithful.

 Several walks around the canyon let you feel the wonder at the site’s magnificence.
 The map shows observation points that offer spectacular views of the canyon.

-We invite you to read our post Grand Canyon of the Yellowstone – In the Footsteps of Thomas Moran.
+We invite you to read our post Grand Canyon of the Yellowstone.
 It describes the different ways to experience Grand Canyon of the Yellowstone River.

 West Thumb is a geothermal area on the shore of Yellowstone Lake, the largest lake in North America.
 Its geothermal springs are absolutely breathtaking.

 A trail of half a mile leads the visitors on the western shore of Lake Yellowstone where exceptional geothermal features can be observed.